We take a whistle stop tour through the greatest matches to take place during the Rugby World Cup.

 Inspired by Christophe Lamaison, the French scored 33 unanswered points in 20 minutes and would emerge 43-31 winners.
 Much like 1987, they would get into the final but lose once again, this time to Australia.

-Owain Jones looks at seven of the biggest…
+Owain Jones looks at eight of the biggest…

 Both had already qualified so this match was the decider for who got top spot in group D during the tournament.
 Not many people gave Wales much of a chance but thanks to the games free-flowing nature, and the genius of youngster Shane Williams, the Welsh scored try after try to eventually lead 37-34.

 The All Blacks, visibly shaken, somehow managed to regain their composure and emerge 53-37 winners.